theupdateframework/pep-on-pypi-with-tuf/README.rst

 append-only log will give the administrator an easy way to check for project key replacement.
 If the attacker is successful and does replace the key through revocation, the project developer can recover through the project key revocation process described above.

 Replace a newly created project’s key.
 This attack will successfully work because the key for this file is online.
 However, the project developers will notice the changed key file whenever they try to update their packages because the developer tool is designed to notify them about the project key change.

 Serve different versions of metadata or freeze a version of a package at a specific version.
 Diplomat handles these attacks by known techniques such as implicit key revocation and metadata mismatch detection [81].

-Replace an existing package with a malicious ver- sion.
-If developers are signing packages, the developer sig- natures will not match the package and will be detected and rejected.
+Replace an existing package with a malicious version.
+If developers are signing packages, the developer signatures will not match the package and will be detected and rejected.
 However, in the case of the legacy model, the online bins-packages role signs for packages.
 When the packages role delegates to a claimed project, the repository tool checks that the hashes of its packages are valid.
 The attack will be detected at this point.
 Add a project to the new-projects role.
 This is equivalent to registering a new project through the normal interface.
 Since registering project names is open to any developer, this is not an attack.

 In order to be able to safely restore from static snapshots later in the event of a compromise, PyPI SHOULD maintain a small number of its own mirrors to copy